 7. Asana – the easiest way for teams to track their work

 Here is another tool with a very bold statement.

-Asana is definetely different from most other project mangement tools out there.
-For one, it’s written using it’s own programming language.
+Asana is definitely different from most other project management tools out there.
+For one, it’s written using its own programming language.
 It’s UI is completely different than anything we’ve seen before.
-It’s pricing is quite the disruptor – it’s free up to teams of 15 users (backed by VC funding of course), and of course the feature set is limited when you’re paying nothing at all.
+Its pricing is quite the disruptor – it’s free up to teams of 15 users (backed by VC funding of course), and of course the feature set is limited when you’re paying nothing at all.

 It’s thus no fluke, that’s it’s one of the players in the project management industry.